LJacobDev/contact-reminder/dev_notes.md

     ... so solve how to add the github actions workflows and make sure they're running correctly

-    ... it was because the folder was accidentally created inside dist
+    ... it was because the folder was accidentally created inside dist ... making another change now to see if the workflow runs at all

     ... make sure that this can use GH Actions to deploy this to Github Pages